Tea Spirit Guardians Indigenous Chinese growers cultivate the world's oldest tea forests to produce "Drinkable Gold"

 In Jingmai village, a worker compresses steamed tea leaves by moving in steady circles atop a stone press.
 Artisanal makers prefer the traditional method’s precise control over a machine’s sizable force.
 It is now ready for aging.

-Blang grower San Wen (at left) built a tea storage facility to better control temperature and humidity during the fermenting process.
-He inspects aging Pu’er tea with his apprentice Wang Daxiong in Wengji village.
-Jingmai tea that has been pressed into cake is ready for aging, often for decades.
+A Blang grower built a tea storage facility to better control temperature and humidity during the fermenting process.
 The slow oxidation and fermentation process softens the tannic bitterness of the tea and produce a rounded mouth feel.
-Nutritionally, scientists have discovered the beneficial qualities of fermented tea like this for the digestive system.
-Aged Pu'er is also shown to reduce LDL cholesterol.

 As the value of Jingmai’s tea continues to increase, some residents of the remote area have found new ways to connect with consumers.
-Dai tea grower Ai Yong innovates an ancient trade by hosting a live stream, describing the taste and aroma of her Pu’er tea to digital connoisseurs across China.
+This tea grower hosts a live stream, describing the taste and aroma of her Pu’er tea to digital connoisseurs across China.

 Workers in an upscale Beijing mall showcase prized tea cakes from Jingmai Mountain.
 Over the past few decades, China has improved the roads in rural areas, allowing goods from the forest to reach major cities.
 Jingmai growers can now compete with other tea growers throughout the country.

-Yu Ma, 23, tea grower in Wengji village, checks her own tea before serving clients.
-Strong demand has encouraged many young people to stay in Jingmai Mountain and set up shop, like Yu has done.
+A tea grower in Wengji village, checks her own tea before serving clients.
+Strong demand has encouraged many young people to stay in Jingmai Mountain and set up shop.

 Credits: